-African Women & Girls Call on their Governments to Support Gender Equality in Totality in the 2030 Agenda for Sustainable Development
+STATEMENT by African Women & Girls on Gender Equality in the 2030 Agenda for Sustainable Development

 (endorsed by over 140 organizations)